maikeldotuk/MonzoSaver/README.md

 ## Requirements
 * You ave node and npm installed.
 * The computer you're using is connected to the internet by the time the utility runs.
-* You know your Monzo API access codes (https://developer.monzo.com)
+* You know your Monzo API access codes (https://developer.monzo.com).
+* Basic knowledge of what a cron job is.

 ## Note